19 General Concepts

 Previously, Google’s DeepMind had developed AlphaGo, a reinforcement-trained system that beat the best Go player in the world, Lee Sedol, four to one.
 This was a remarkable achievement as Go had been thought to be so complex and requiring intuition that would escape computerization at the level of expert players.

 An interesting difference between AlphaGo and AlphaZero is the nature of the training data.
 Both systems are trained using reinforcement learning.
-AlphaGo was trained on records of many expert-level games.
+AlphaGo was trained on many records of expert-level games.
 It was trained to play against historic experts.
 Success was getting better compared to how human experts played.
 AlphaZero was trained by playing against itself.
 Success was beating its former self.

 Unlike supervised learning, inputs and outputs do not need to be present in reinforcement learning.
 The technique is commonly used in robotics, gaming, and recommendation systems.